 What goes in pasta salad with Italian dressing?

-When stored in a sealed container, this pasta salad should last for three to five days.
+When stored in a sealed container, this pasta salad should last for up to three to five days.

 Can you freeze Italian pasta salad?